praveen-kch/Py-NAT/README.md

 Paradigm 	: Object Oriented Model

-Platform 	: Developed for Windows 10, Needs re compilation of source code to work cross platfom, Stand alone application
+Platform 	: Developed for Windows 10, Needs re compilation of source code to make it work cross platfom

+Application is standalone no need of internet / server connection.

 Description:
 -----------------------------------